My Journey From Imposter Syndrome to Inner Safety

 The turning point

-My healing began when I realised that confidence is not the absence of fear: it’s the presence of inner safety.
+My healing began when I realised that confidence is not the absence of fear.
+It grows from a steadier relationship with yourself.

 I learned to understand my system as a whole: my thoughts, my body, my emotions, my patterns.
 Not as things to fix, but as parts of a story worth listening to.